 Daily food-related activities range from panel discussions to culinary competitions, and often there is entertainment and live concerts at night.

 Photos provided by Mistura/Apega

-Mistura will not take place in 2018.
+Mistura did not take place in 2018.
 Event organizers are busy restructuring the culinary event to make it even better and more yummy.
 Dates for Mistura 2019 are to be announced.

 A visit to Lima is the perfect occasion to enjoy the best cuisine the country.
 Even if your time in the city doesn’t coincide with Mistura, your travel advisor can organize an amazing culinary tour for you.
 Click “Go Discover” now.